Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 Fetching and processing data between an app and a web service is an essential skill that all iOS developers must master.

-And the most commonly-used protocol for communicating with web servers is **HTTP** (and its secure counterpart, HTTPS) to make GET and POST network requests.
+And the most commonly-used protocol for communicating with web servers is **HTTP** (and its secure counterpart, HTTPS).

-Since iOS 7, Apple has provided **URLSession** and its related classes as a complete networking API for uploading or downloading content via HTTP/S.
+Since iOS 7, Apple has provided **URLSession** and its family of related classes as a complete networking API for uploading or downloading content via HTTP/S.

 <!--
 **HTTP** and **HTTPS** are robust and stable protocols.
 They have been widely used in web browsers for a long time.
 They offer several performance and security advantages, as well as a mature base of easy-to-use development and analysis tools.

+to make GET and POST network requests...
 -->

 ## Class Learning Objectives/Competencies (5 min)